Peyman-Kinz/PortWhisper/README.md

-# PortGhost
+#PortWhisper

-PortGhost is a Python-based graphical user interface (GUI) application that allows users to perform two main network tasks:
+PortWhisper is a Python-based graphical user interface (GUI) application that allows users to perform two main network tasks:

 ## Scan Ports
 - Users can enter an IP address and a range of ports (e.g., 80-100) to scan.